 Shan was a finalist in the 2017 NSW Visual Arts Emerging Fellowship, Held at Artspace Sydney.
 He was also a finalist for the National Tertiary Art Prize and went on to win the Doctor Harold Schenberg Scholarship, Perth Institute Of Contemporary Art, Western Australia.
-Also in 2013, Shan received a University Medal with Honors (First Class) and was shortlisted for the Macquarie Group Emerging Artist award where he received the Nick Waterlow OAM Highly Commended Award for emerging artists.
+Also in 2013, Shan received a University Medal with Honours (First Class) and was shortlisted for the Macquarie Group Emerging Artist award where he received the Nick Waterlow OAM Highly Commended Award for emerging artists.
 In 2012 he received the Jennie Thomas Travelling Art Scholarship to undertake research in Myanmar and Thailand.
 In 2014 he received an APA University Scholarship, which allowed him to complete an MFA (Fine Art) with The University of Newcastle where he also studied on exchange with Parsons School of design, The New School, NY.
 He was also awarded the Margaret Olley Memorial Scholarship for 2015.

 Shan has exhibited throughout Australia, as well as in New York.
-New Zealand, Hong Kong and Myanmar.
+New Zealand, Iceland, Hong Kong and Myanmar.
 His work is in The Macquarie Group Collection, University of Newcastle Art Collection, Curve Gallery, and private collections in New York, Newcastle, Sydney, Perth and Burma